-Audio-Visual Council...is composed of four video groups: Black Notes Media Productions, Campus Information and Entertainment Network (CIEN), MSU Telecasters, and Video Workshop.
-The "Cornerstone," a video yearbook, is produced by the MSU Telecasters and Video Workshop.
-The council also holds workshops to train students in the use of video equipment.
-The ASMSU Programming
+Audio-Visual Council...is composed of three video groups: Lavelier Productions, MSU Telecasters, and Video Workshop.
+The groups produce the "Cornerstone," a video yearbook; four programs, including "MSU Profiles" and "Video-synchrocies"; and offer workshops to train students in the use of video equipment.
+Students who become active can gain valuable experience in production and filming.

-Board Hotline (TAP) 353-2010, provides information on events sponsored by the council.
 Located in 444 MSU Union, 353-5255.